What training looks like for most, is not what training looks like for all.

 Frequently Asked Questions

-Why is 'crushing alphas' on targets not considered real firearms training?
+Why is 'crushing alphas' not effective training?

 More Training & Techniques Videos You Might Like